modulove/MVMNT/README.md

 - complete DIY kit,
 - or panel/PCB kit with pre-placed SMD components for the perfect entry point into SYNTH DIY.

-- Beginner-Friendly: We hope to maje it accessible to beginners by keeping assembly straightforward.
+- Beginner-Friendly: We hope to make it accessible to beginners by keeping assembly straightforward.
   With very few parts to assemble, MVMNT welcomes newcomers to the diy world of modular synths.
   Our build video and firmware uploader ensure a smooth setup for all skill levels.